MIRI LRS TSOs

 Slit vs. slitless spectroscopy

 - The sensitivity is around a factor 10× lower than the LRS in slit mode.
 The absence of the slit leads to a higher background in the slitless subarray, effectively reducing the signal to noise.
-Observers should keep this in mind when considering fainter targets.

 - The dispersion profile of the LRS turns over below 4.5 µm—for a limited wavelength range around 4.5–5 µm, different wavelengths are dispersed onto the same detector pixels.
 As a result, the wavelength and absolute flux calibrations in this region are not as reliable as for LRS slit observations.
 For slit observations, a dedicated filter is mounted on the slit mask structure to block the radiation below 4.5 µm.